I'm a forty something year old Brit, living in Canada for over 20 years, who loves everything about video games, past, present and future.

 Why not bring back the Amiga?

 This got me thinking, how could we bring that nostalgia back, the sense of community and game trading but using the power of today's tech.
-Why not bring back the Amiga, and what would that look like?
+Why not bring back the Amiga, and what would that look like today?

 The Amiga was known as one of the most powerful, ahead of its time gaming computers back in its day.
 So a new Amiga should be the same, it would need to exceed expectations and be a step beyond what Sony and Microsoft are offering, although it wouldn't have to be a huge leap in tech, a marginal increase in power would be all it would need as this is what most hardcore gamers lack on.

-In part 2 of this article I'll explore what a 'Next Gen' Amiga could be, what features it would have, what games should come back.
+In part 2 of this article I'll explore what a 'Next Gen' Amiga could be, what features it could have, what games should come back.

 © 2020 Steve Ettridge